Howw-Way/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Computation, Modeling, and Reconstruction
+role: Computation, Modelling, and Reconstruction

 # Organizations/Affiliations to show in About widget
 organizations: